 Resolution and Compliance

-If an issue submitted to NAU by a student is unresolved and involves a complaint arising under State laws, an Arizona Board of Regents policy or any other matter, the student may contact the Arizona Board of Regents (in accordance with 75 Fed.
+If an issue submitted to NAU by a student is left unresolved and involves a complaint arising under State laws, Arizona Board of Regents policy, or any other matter, the student may contact the designated senior administrator of the university unit in which the issue originated or the Arizona Board of Regents (in accordance with 75 Fed.
 Reg.
 66865-66, Oct.
-29, 2010), by visiting: ABOR sites or by submitting a request directly.
-A student may also call the ABOR office at 602-229-2511.
+29, 2010), by visiting: ABOR sites or by submitting a request directly or call the ABOR office at 602-229-2511.

 SARA Complaint Process